 While working, Joel put himself through graduate school.
 He completed his Masters of Business Administration (MBA) from University of Nairobi in 2015.

-junior at Jomo Kenyatta University of Agriculture and Technology
+Senior Jomo Kenyatta University of Agriculture and Technology

 Benter grew up in a single room house made of iron-sheet, mud and cement in Mathari Slum.
 Due to her strong academic performance, Benter gained entry into a top high school and went on to graduate with top marks.
 She currently studies Human Resource Management at Jomo Kenyatta University of Agriculture and Technology.
 Benter was a recipient of KEF’s Bridge Scholarship, which provides one year of University tuition to exemplary alumni.

 Bashir comes from a nomadic, Somali community.
 He grew up with his 19 siblings in a single room home covered by a thatched-roof made of thin basal sticks.
 Often in primary school, classes with 90 students to 1 teacher occurred under a tree.
 The scorching sun distracting Bashir from his studies.
 His teachers were selfless in their relentless efforts to educate their students regardless of the limited resources.